OMGfractals/Grant-Index/SETUP.md

 - Category filter chips (Business, Education & Personal Development, Home, Arts & Culture, Health & Wellness, Community, Research & Science) — multi-select, restricts the search to only those categories.
-Leaving everything unchecked searches all categories, same as before this existed.
+Leaving everything unchecked searches all categories.
-- For broad topics, the model now runs multiple differently-angled searches (by demographic, by funding type) before compiling the list, instead of one generic query — aimed at the "8 results for 'small business' all look the same" problem, not just showing more of the same results.
+- For broad topics, the model runs multiple differently-angled searches (by demographic, by funding type) before compiling the list, instead of one generic query.
 - Save/bookmark results into a separate "Saved" tab.
 - One-click "+ Cal" button per result — downloads an `.ics` file for that deadline (skipped automatically for results with no fixed date, like "Rolling").
 - Client-side sort of the current results by deadline or amount, no extra API call.
+- Result cap is 8 per search, by design — see the chat history for the cost/relevance reasoning if you revisit this later.

 ## Known limitations of this version (fine for validating demand, worth
 fixing before you scale)